kasparsj/Blofeld/README.md

 # Blofeld quark
-[WIP] SuperCollider quark for working with Blofeld
+SuperCollider quark for working with Blofeld

 ### connect
 ```supercollider